10+ Gift Ideas for Anyone Who Owns a Raspberry Pi

 The Raspberry Pi doesn’t come with any memory installed, but it accepts standard microSD cards.
 Like with any computer, there’s no such thing as too much storage space.
 But chances are, your favorite geek hasn’t splurged on a high-capacity memory card.

-But how do you find the best microSD card for their needs?
-The Sandisk Ultra 128 GB microSD card is reported to work well with different Raspberry Pi models.
+But what is the best microSD card ?
+The Samsung Evo Plus 128 GB microSD card is reported to work well with different Raspberry Pi models.
 You could just as well replace it with any of the other tested cards on this list.
-The PNY 256 GB card has also worked with the Pi 3, in case that’s what is being used.
+The PNY 256 GB card has also worked well with the Pi 3, in case you want to gift extra storage.

 The official Raspberry Pi magazine, MagPi, is now available across the world.
 In the US, it costs $129 for an annual subscription.
 What’s more, it comes with the latest Pi Zero and cable bundle.